docker/compose/script/release/README.md

 - docker/compose
 - docker/compose-tests

+### A local Python environment

+While most of the release script is running inside a Docker container, fetching local Docker credentials depends on the `docker` Python package being available locally.

 ### A Github account and Github API token

 Your Github account needs to have write access on the `docker/compose` repo.